What is the definition of body art?

 When does my license expire?

 All body art practitioner licenses expire on March 31, regardless of when they were issued.
-You will receive a renewal application in February to remind you to renew.
+View the Body Art Practitioner License Renewal Application.

 What is an apprenticeship program?